Wiki · Individual Player · Last reviewed June 15, 2026

 Simon Willison

-Simon Willison is a programmer, open-source developer, and technical writer known for co-creating Django, creating Datasette, building practical LLM tools, and naming prompt injection as a security problem in large language model applications.
+Simon Willison is a programmer, open-source developer, and technical writer known for co-creating Django, creating Datasette, building practical LLM tools, naming prompt injection as an application-security problem, and maintaining a public, source-linked record of AI engineering as it changes.

 Snapshot